-The satellite status page will appear as the GNS 530 will begin to collect satellite information.
+Once the database has been acknowledged, the satellite status page will appear, and the GNS 430 will begin to collect satellite information.
 An 'Acquiring' status will be displayed on the satellite status page, and the signal strength of any satellites received will appear as 'bar graph' readings.
 This is a good indication that you are receiving signals and a position fix will be determined.
-Following the first-time use of your GNS 530, the time required for a position fix will vary - usually from one to two minutes.
+Following the first-time use of your GNS 430, the time required for a position fix will vary - usually from one to two minutes.